CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 ### Schema mapping

-When creating a new conversion between two data models, the first step is to **match the variables** between the two data schemas.
+When starting a new conversion between two data models, the first step is to **map variables** between the two data schemas.
 At the time of writting this (Sep-2023) the mapping of variables is still performed **manually** by human brains :cold_sweat:.

 !!!
 Info "Mapping strategy: External or hardcoded?"
     In the early stages of development, we explored the possibility of employing configuration files to guide the mapping process as an alternative to hardcoded solutions.
-However, it became evident that JSON data structures posed significant complexity due to nesting, rendering this approach unfeasible for most scenarios, except for [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md)  data, which are mapped to Beacon v2 Models via configuration files.
+However, JSON data structures' complexity, mainly due to nesting, made this approach impractical for most scenarios, except for [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md) data, which are mapped to Beacon v2 Models via configuration files.

 In the **Mapping tables** section (accessible via the 'Technical Details' tab on the left navigation bar), we outline the equivalencies between different schemas.
 These tables fulfill several purposes: